iTwin/itwinjs-core/docs/presentation/Customization/SortingRule.md

 > TypeScript type: [SortingRule]($presentation-common).

-Sorting rules provide a way to either disable sorting or sort instances my specific properties.
+Sorting rules provide a way to either disable sorting or sort instances by specific properties.
 There are 2 types of sorting rules for both of these scenarios.

 ## Property Sorting Rule